aifoon/zwerm3-docs/docs/for-developers/kweenb/main/library/kweenb/BeeHelpers.md

 const startAudio = async (bees: IBee[] | IBee, value: string)
 ```

-**Description**: Starts audio for one or more specified bees by sending an OSC trigger to the bee.
+Starts audio for one or more specified bees by sending an OSC trigger to the bee.

 **Parameters**: